gusruben/magics/README.md

-# `magics`
+# Magics ✨

 Magics is an AI-powered extension of `ls`-- at a glance you can get an idea of the more complex purpose of files and directories.
-It's powered by Anthropic's Claude in the backend, and it gets context on relevant files and directories to make smart summaries of what you're looking at.
+It's powered by OpenAI ChatGPT in the backend, and it gets context on relevant files and directories to make smart summaries of what you're looking at.

 ## Installation 🚀